Vantiq/vantiq-extension-sources/udpSource/README.md

 ## Repository Contents

-*	ConfigurableUDPSource -- The main file that sets up Handlers for ExtensionWebSocketClient and interacts with UDP messages
+*	[ConfigurableUDPSource](#udpSource) -- The main file that sets up Handlers for ExtensionWebSocketClient and interacts with UDP messages
-*	UDPPublishHandler -- A configurable Handler that details how to deal with publish requests
+*	[UDPPublishHandler](#publishHandler) -- A configurable Handler that details how to deal with publish requests
-*	UDPNotificationHandler -- A configurable Handler that details how to deal with UDP messages
+*	[UDPNotificationHandler](#notificationHandler) -- A configurable Handler that details how to deal with UDP messages
-*	MapTransformer -- Shifts contents of Maps and nested Maps
+*	[MapTransformer](#mapTransformer) -- Shifts contents of Maps and nested Maps
-*	config.sample.json -- A sample configuration file for ConfigurableUDPSource
+*	[config.sample.json](#serverConfig) -- A sample configuration file for ConfigurableUDPSource

 ## How to Run ConfigurableUDPSource

-1. Clone this repository (vantiq-extension-sources) and navigate into <repo location>/vantiq-extension-sources/udpsource
+1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`
-2. If you want to run the program in place, call `runServer` or `runServer.bat` depending on whether you're on a Unix/Mac or Windows system.
-Both of these commands will also accept an argument identifying where the server config file is.
-To stop the program, run `gradlew --stop`
+2. Run `./gradlew udpSource:assemble` or `gradlew udpSource:assemble` depending on your OS.
-3. If you want to take the program and run it elsewhere, call `gradlew assemble` and then navigate to `<repo location>/vantiq-extension-sources/udpSource/build/distributions`.
+3. Then navigate to `<repo location>/vantiq-extension-sources/udpSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
-Uncompress the file in the resulting location and navigate to `udpSource/bin`.
-From there, run either `udpSource` or `udpSource.bat` with a local config.json file or specifying the file as an argument.
+4. Uncompress the file in the location that you would like to install it and navigate to `udpSource/bin`.
+5. From there, run either `./udpSource` or `udpSource` with a local config.json file or specifying the server config file as an argument.

-## Server Config File
+## Server Config File<a name="serverConfig" id="serverConfig"></a>

 The server config file must be in JSON format.
 ConfigurableUDPSource runs using either the config file specified as the first argument or the file 'config.json' in the working directory.
 The options are as follows